redvoidling/Portfolio/README.md

-# This is the start of my Portfolio Page
+# This is the Start of my Portfolio Page

 ## Planned Projects: